AcalaNetwork/acala-evm-dev-docs/miscellaneous/FAQs.md

 ## why tx failed after I manually changed gas params in metamask?
 TODO

+## how to fetch the valid gas params

 ## why metamask tx doesn't confirm with local mandala?
 TODO

+## I have balance on metamask, but transfer failed
+TODO

 ## tx failing reason not showing in blockscout
+TODO

+## how to check if a transaction is finalized?
 TODO